Q & A

 Q: Is SST affordable?

 A: Yes!
 Student fees for SST in Nicaragua, including travel costs, are the same as for a semester’s tuition, room and board on campus.
-Domestic SST costs are also the same as for on-campus study.
 Units in other locations involve extra cost.
 Your financial aid package (including your grants and scholarships) will apply to SST just like it would if you were studying on campus.
 If you plan to do SST during the summer though, be sure to meet with the Financial Aid Office since summer terms have different financial arrangements.

 Q: What other countries have hosted SST?

-A: Over the years, we have sent students to Belize, Costa Rica, Cuba, Dominican Repulic, El Salvador, Egypt, Ethiopia, Germany, Guadeloupe, Haiti, Honduras, Indonesia, Ivory Coast, Jamaica, Mali, Poland and South Korea.
+A: Over the years, we have sent students to Belize, Costa Rica, Cuba, Dominican Repulic, El Salvador, Egypt, Ethiopia, Germany, Guadeloupe, Haiti, Honduras, Indonesia, Ivory Coast, Jamaica, Mali, Morocco, Poland and South Korea.
+Goshen College has also offered a domestic Latino Studies program in which students study about, serve in and be immersed in the local Latino culture for a semester in Northern Indiana

 Q: Is everyone required to go on SST?